 7Fuegos offers an à la carte menu for lunch and dinner for 10 months of the year.
 We went for lunch, sampling a selection of dishes prepared by the chef, Juan Martic.

-For starters we tried the scallops (three) with creamy sweet potato, foie gras, and apple and lime air; grilled octopus with garlic oil, Mallorcan baby potato, potato foam and smoked-pepper emulsion; home-made spinach and ham croquettes with a goat’s cheese dip, and a yellow tomato and mango gazpacho with smoked salmon and avocado sour cream.
+For starters we tried the scallops (three) with creamy sweet potato, foie gras, and apple and lime air; grilled octopus with garlic oil, Mallorcan baby potato, potato foam and smoked-pepper emulsion; homemade spinach and ham croquettes with a goat’s cheese dip; and a yellow tomato and mango gazpacho with smoked salmon and avocado sour cream.

-The wine list has only a few labels from Mallorca (from just two bodegas), with most of the featured wines being from the Peninsula.
+The wine list has only a few labels from Mallorca (from just two bodegas), with most of the featured wines coming from the Peninsula.
 A few – including proseccos – are available by the glass.

 The service is attentive, the cuisine flavourful and well presented.
 For a special meal by the water in Santa Ponsa, 7Fuegos is hard to beat.